The term Superintendent is synonymous with the title of college or university President

 Major General (U. S. Army, RET) Richard Logan Irby (b.
 1918 d.
 2002) graduated from VMI in 1939 and immediately accepted a commission in the U. S. Army.
 His military career encompassed more than 30 years of active duty and three wars--- including service in China and Burma during World War II; Battalion Commander with the 1st Cavalry Division during the Korean War; and Assistant Division Commander and Division Commander with the 1st Cavalry Division (Airmobile) during the Vietnam War.
 In 1969 he became Commander of the U. S. Army Training Center, Infantry, at Fort Polk, LA and in 1970 he was named Commanding General at Fort Knox, Kentucky.
 Irby became VMI's tenth Superintendent on July 1, 1971 and retired on June 30, 1981.
 He died on March 6, 2002.

 General Sam Sims Walker (b.
-1925) matriculated at VMI in 1941 with the Class of 1945.
+1925 d.
+2015) matriculated at VMI in 1941 with the Class of 1945.
 In 1943 he transferred to West Point, from which he graduated in 1946.
 He served in the U. S. Army from 1946 until his retirement as a four-star general in 1978.
 Among the many assignments during his distinguished military career were Commanding General, 3rd Infantry Division, USA in Europe; U. S. Commander, Berlin; Deputy Commanding General, U. S. Army Forces Command; and Commander, Allied Land Forces Southeastern Europe.
 He graduated from the Command and General Staff College in 1957 and from the National War College in 1964, and earned a Master's degree from George Washington University.
 General Walker became VMI's eleventh Superintendent on July 1, 1981 and retired on December 31, 1988.

 Major General John Williams Knapp was named VMI's twelfth Superintendent on June 15, 1989 and served until July 31, 1995.
 He was the first Superintendent to be chosen from the Institute's faculty since 1907.
 Knapp holds a degree in Civil Engineering from VMI and received the PhD from Johns Hopkins University in 1965.
 At VMI, he rose through the faculty ranks to become head of the CE Department and in 1984 was named Dean of the Faculty.
 He served in that capacity until his appointment as Superintendent in 1989.
 Upon being named Superintendent, General Knapp retired from the U. S. Army Reserve after completing nearly 35 years of distinguished service.
 During that time he served over eight years as a Troop Commander or Deputy Commander at every grade, Lieutenant Colonel through Major General.
 Now Superintendent Emeritus, he lives in Lexington, Virginia.